adtrace/adtrace_sdk_flutter/README.md

 In the same way that there are [session callback parameters](#session-callback-parameters) sent in every event or session of the AdTrace SDK, there is also session partner parameters.

-These will be transmitted to network partners, for the integrations that have been activated in your AdTrace [dashboard].
+These will be transmitted to network partners, for the integrations that have been activated in your AdTrace [panel].

 The session partner parameters have a similar interface to the event partner parameters.
 Instead of adding the key and it's value to an event, it's added through a call to `AdTrace.addSessionPartnerParameter(String key, String value)`: